 When you're standing on the doorstep ready to take a look inside, it’s easy to get excited.
 This could be your future home!
 But try to see the bad as well as the good.
 Buying a property is a major purchase and you want to get it right.

 Looking around the property won’t reveal everything you need to know about a property.
-Some questions will just jump out at you while you’re there.
-But it’s a good idea to come prepared with some questions.
+Some questions will just jump out at you while you’re there but it’s a good idea to come prepared with some questions.

-Remember, the estate agent works for the seller, and they usually get paid a percentage of the sale price.
+Always remember, though, that the estate agent works for the seller, and they usually get paid a percentage of the sale price.
 Take what they say with a pinch of salt and do your own research as well.

-Or it could mean that the property was put up on the market at too high a price and the sellers are willing to negotiate.
+Or it could mean that the property was put on the market at too high a price and the sellers are willing to negotiate.

 Dig around and find out the reason why.
 It could work to your advantage.

-You're a responsible adult.
-You wash yourself every day.
 Having a weak shower that takes ages to heat up could have a huge impact on your daily routine.
 If it’s not something you’re willing to put up with, it could be an expensive problem to rectify.